hebin810/practice/README.md

-# These are my practice examples for Tensorflow Machine Learning.
+These are my code practices for Tensorflow Machine Learning.